Galimuyod: Etymology

-This town, formerly known as Cabisilan, was once the biggest barrio of Candon during the Spanish Regime.
-A land dispute between them and residents of neighboring Sapang, another barrio of Candon, resulted in a "gin-nuyod" (Ilocano for "tug-of-war") contest, a common game during those days, to settle it.
-The people of Cabisilan won over the people of Sapang, making Cabisilan the center of barrios near it.
+The town, formerly known as Cabisilan, was once the largest barrio of Candon during the Spanish Colonial Era.
+A land dispute between them and the residents of neighboring Sapang - another barrio of Candon - was settled through a "gin-nuyod" (Ilocano for "tug-of-war") contest, a common game during those days.
+The people of Cabisilan won, allowing the settlement to become the center of barrios near it.
 The old folks renamed the barrio Galimuyod, from the Ilocano words tali ("rope") and ginuyod ("pulled").

 Geography

+Galimuyod is situated 62.37 km from the provincial capital Vigan, and 344.66 km from the country's capital city of Manila.

 Barangays

 Galimuyod is politically subdivided into 24 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.